refi64/netpull/README.md

 to show all the recent job IDs, starting at the most recent.
 Then you can figure out which run you want to resume from there.

+## What to do if something fails

+If the client says that the connection was interrupted, received 0 bytes, broken pipe, etc., then check the server to see if it's printed error logs.

+If the client or server crashes, try to get a coredump and stack trace (`coredumpctl debug netpull_server` or `coredumpctl debug netpull_client`), then file a bug.
+You may need to perform a debug build for that to work (`bazel build //... --compilation_mode=dbg`).